Profunctor Optics, a Categorical Update

 \subsubsection{Glasses}

 \emph{Glasses} are a new optic that strictly generalizes grates and lenses for the cartesian case.
-In functional programming, glasses can be implemented by a single function \hask{glass} that takes a way of transforming \emph{views} into new foci and uses it to update the data structure.
-We propose to use them as a the concrete representation of the composition of lenses and grates. \begin{spec} glass :: ((s -> a) -> b) -> (s -> t) \end{spec}
+In functional programming, glasses can be implemented by a single function \texttt{glass} that takes a way of transforming \emph{views} into new foci and uses it to update the data structure.
+We propose to use them as a concrete representation of the composition of lenses and grates.